exposit/katamoiran/_posts/2016-08-23-intro-post.md

 ---
 layout: post
 title: Here We Go
-excerpt: "Not sure what to say.
-Just a place for my stuff."
+excerpt: "This is my place on the web to store my rpg stuff and python stuff and general stuff and stuff stuff."
 modified: 2016-08-23
 tags: [intro, general, site]
-comments: true
+comments: false
 pinned: true
 published: true
 ---